'Value per bite': The Ozempic-sized force turbocharging an Aussie food shake-up

-Originally for the management of diabetes, GLP-1 drugs are now being sold for weight loss due to its appetite suppression capabilities.
+Originally developed for the management of diabetes, these GLP-1 drugs are now being sold for weight loss due to their appetite suppression capabilities.

-In the last five years in Australia, there's been a surge in the uptake of these medications such as semaglutide — marketed as Wegovy, and tirzepatide — sold as Mounjaro.
+In the past five years in Australia, there's been a surge in the uptake of these medications, such as semaglutide — marketed as Ozempic and Wegovy, and tirzepatide — sold as Mounjaro.

 How many Australians are on Ozempic-like medications?

-The nearly half a million Australians – almost two per cent of the adult population – are using them for weight loss or medical reasons, according to a report led by researchers at University of New South Wales (UNSW), which has not yet been peer reviewed.
+Nearly 500,000 Australians — almost 2 per cent of the adult population — are using Ozempic-like medications for weight loss or medical reasons, according to a report led by researchers at the University of New South Wales (UNSW), which has not yet been peer reviewed.

 Sales of GLP-1 medications have increased almost 10-fold from 57,941 units in May 2020 to 496,875 units in April 2025, according to the UNSW report, which measured the gap between sales to pharmacies and Pharmaceutical Benefits Scheme (PBS) dispensings.